Why Workers' Compensation Is Needed

 - Children receive benefits until they graduate college

-State Workers’ Compensation Benefits No Longer Being Monitored
+State Workers’ Compensation Benefits No Longer Federally Monitored

 In 1972, Congress was advised by the commission to mandate 19 recommendations as minimum standards of federal law if individual states did not do so on their own accord.
 All states did so, but things have changed over time.
 As the political landscape changed, cutbacks were enacted in waves during the 1990s and into the early 2000s.
 The U.S. Labor Department discontinued their monitoring of individual states’ laws in 2004 due to budget cuts.